 Or, if you are going to stay in your current neighborhood, you can start getting the locals accustomed to your life change slowly, by mentioning that you wish to leave your corporate job, citing reasons which are acceptable and understandable by them.
 And you can present your new job or field of activity, or whatever new form you will give your life very positively, therefore slowly getting them accustomed to the pending change and allowing them to place you in a new status in their mind.

 Of course, it is impossible to get positive reactions from everyone.
 There could be people who would see you as less or as a rebel for leaving your condoned, desirable job, and social status.
 They may respect you less, and treat you less.

 Conversely, there may be people who would see you as a brave person, a trailblazer who follows what life calling you have.
 And therefore respect you more for that reason and treat you much better.

 In the end, you cannot control or modify other peoples’ minds and preferences.
 It’s not up to you to do that.
 You are the owner of your own life, and you can steer it in the direction you want.

-You just need to be prepared to people coming into your life and falling out of your life due to the big change you are going to make.
+You just need to be prepared for people coming into your life and falling out of your life due to the big change you are going to make.

 Understand your society and what it expects from people.
-Understand how will your new life route change your status within the society.
-Understand how will your relations with the society change.
+Understand how will your new life route change your status within society.
+Understand how will your relations with society change.